 - Meet with the student early in the placement to discuss job requirements and the student's learning aspirations.

 - Work with the student to design and set work-term objectives.
 Sign a copy of the work-term objectives form.

 - Train and support the student in order that they may achieve success.

 - Meet regularly with the student to review their performance and provide guidance.

-- Review the student's progress with the Employer Account Manager during the on-site visit.
+- Review the student's progress with the CO-OP Coordinator during the mid-term evaluation.

 - Complete the final student evaluation based on the work-term objectives.

 - Attend the CO-OP program workshop on setting work-term objectives.

 - Set meeting with your work supervisor to (1) articulate learning aspirations and (2) understand expected performance targets.